rstms/ape-apeman/README.md

 Credits
 -------

-This is a merely a wrapper around [eth-ape](https://github/ApeWorX/ape)
+This is a merely a wrapper around [ApeWorX eth-ape](https://github.com/ApeWorX/ape)

 This package was created with Cookiecutter and `rstms/cookiecutter-python-cli`, a fork of the `audreyr/cookiecutter-pypackage` project template.